nycmeshnet/nycmesh.net/content/faq/index.md

 A node is a location with one or more [routers](#defrouter).

 A supernode is a node that has multiple routers and maybe a server too.
 It connects to many other nodes.
 Supernodes also have a fast connection (gateway) to the rest of the Internet.
+Supernode 1 has five sector antennas, an AirFiber24, a LiteBeam, two ethernet switches, two servers and gigabit fiber.

 A hub node is an important neighborhood node that extends the mesh around it, without having it's own gateway.
-Our largest hub node, 1340, has four sector antennas, six access points, two ethernet routers, four powerline adapters and a "pi" computer for monitoring.
+Our largest hub node, [1340](../map/nodes/1340), has four sector antennas, two LiteBeams (in P2P mode), six access points, two ethernet routers, four powerline adapters and a "pi" computer for monitoring.
 A small hub may have just a LiteBeam and an OmniTik access point.

 ## <a name="software"></a>What software/firmware do you use?
 We use a variety of open source and proprietary firmware.
 Lately we have been using a lot of BGP and WDS to mesh things together.